Out of stock

 With contributions by

-Lars Arvidsson Søren Ehlers, Andy Green, Finn Thorbjørn Hansen, Peter Jarvis, Anne Larson, Jens-Jørgen Pedersen, Jens Rasmussen, Palle Rasmussen, Pernille Rattleff, Kjell Rubenson, Lars-Henrik Schmidt, Sigvart Tøsse og Thyge Winther-Jensen
+Lars Arvidsson, Søren Ehlers, Andy Green, Finn Thorbjørn Hansen, Peter Jarvis, Anne Larson, Jens-Jørgen Pedersen, Jens Rasmussen, Palle Rasmussen, Pernille Rattleff, Kjell Rubenson, Lars-Henrik Schmidt, Sigvart Tøsse and Thyge Winther-Jensen

 More about the book

 Education is one of the largest sectors in the global economy and it is expanding fast.
 Every year governments put billions into education - and into lifelong learning.
 Why is lifelong learning key?
 What is the economic imperative for adult learning in Europe?
 How do we construct lifelong learning systems?
 In this anthology, experienced researches such as Peter Jarvis, Kjell Rubenson and Andy Green provide answers to some of the most urgent questions about lifelong learning.